-Back: Press the softkey below the back tab to go back to the main display screen on an iPod, or the root directory on a USB storage device to select the desired file to be played.
+Back: Press the softkey below the back tab to go back to the main display screen on an iPod, or the root directory on a USB storage device.

-- (Folder View): Press the softkey below to view the contents of the current folder on the USB drive.
-To browse and select files: - 1.
-Press the softkey below . - 2.
-Turn \$\infty\$ to scroll through the list of folders. - 4.
-Turn 1 to scroll through the files in the selected folder.
+(Folder View): Press the softkey below to view the contents of the current folder on the USB drive.
+To browse and select files:

+- 1. Press the softkey below 🗀. - 2.
+Turn J to scroll through the list of folders. - 3.
+Press J to select the desired folder.
+If there is more then one folder, repeat Steps 1 and 2 until the desired folder is reached. - 4.
+Turn J to scroll through the files in the selected folder.